picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 #### The "parameters" Section

-The next section is <span style="color:blue">**parameters**</span>, if you'll recall we were prompted a few questions.
+The next section is parameters, if you'll recall we were prompted a few questions.
 Let's investigate the parameters, since there were only 3 we'll look at all of them.

 ```xml
 <parameter name='ModuleName' type='text' prompt='Enter the name of the module'/>